ibm-cloud-docs/vmwaresolutions/vmonic/trbl_deploy_ovf.md

 {:troubleshoot: data-hd-content-type='troubleshoot'}
 {:support: data-reuse='support'}

-# Deploying an OVF file using the VMware vSphere Web Client
+# How do I deploy an OVF file using the VMware vSphere Web Client?
 {: #trbl_deploy_ovf}
 {: troubleshoot}
 {: support}

-## Resolution
+I want to use the vSphere Web Client to deploy an Open Virtualization Format (OVF).
-{: #trbl_deploy_ovf-resolution}
+{: tsSymptoms}

-To deploy an OVF (Open Virtualization Format) file by using the vSphere Web Client, use the following procedure:
+Use the following steps to use the vSphere Web Client to deploy an OVF file:
 {: tsResolve}

 1. Before you attempt to deploy an OVF file, add the following host information to the `/etc/hosts` file: